citusdata/citus_docs/admin_guide/cluster_management.rst

 Citus stores all the data for distributed tables on the worker nodes.
 Hence, if you want to scale out your cluster by adding more computing power, you can do so by adding a worker.

 To add a new node to the cluster, you first need to add the DNS name or IP address of that node and port (on which PostgreSQL is running) in the pg_dist_node catalog table.
-You can do so using the :ref:`master_add_node` UDF.
+You can do so using the :ref:`citus_add_node` UDF.
 Example:

 .. code-block:: postgresql

-   SELECT * from master_add_node('node-name', 5432);
+   SELECT * from citus_add_node('node-name', 5432);

 The new node is available for shards of new distributed tables.
 Existing shards will stay where they are unless redistributed, so adding a new worker may not help performance without further steps.